 While paying competitive salaries may help to attract talented accountants to your team, offering other tangible financial benefits like bonuses, a premium superannuation scheme or even the chance to own shares in the company can also be appealing.

 In addition, consider that most Accounting professionals these days are looking for more than just a basic salary package.
 There are numerous non-financial benefits that can also be considered, and these are often just as important.
-Standard additions like job variety or a structured career progression plan, work/life balance offerings, and training and development opportunities, are always helpful.
+Standard additions, like job variety or a structured career progression plan, work/life balance offerings, and training and development opportunities, are always helpful.
 However, we’re seeing employers getting a lot more creative with their job perks, offering salary package additions such as extra maternity leave, pet-friendly workplaces, or paid childcare.
-Here are some examples from a few of Australia’s largest employers.
+Here are some examples of the best work perks Australian companies are offering.
 It pays to get creative to see what you can do to truly set your company apart from the crowd.
 When doing so, remember, sometimes it’s the small details that clinch the deal!

 Furthermore, it’s important to stay ahead of the game.
 The Sydney Accounting talent market is incredibly competitive, and delays can cost you the perfect candidate, so if you think you may need sign-off internally for a salary increase, ensure that approval occurs as soon as possible.